to prepare your expatriate tax return?

 Please see State Taxation for Expats for more info.

-6. Commercial tax software is not designed with expats in mind, so may miss deductions or exclusions that could cost you money.
+Commercial tax software not designed with expats in mind

 Commercial tax programs are designed for taxpayers living in the U.S., not U.S. citizens living abroad.
 As such they are very likely to miss exclusions and deductions that are only available to Expats.
 You may save a few dollars upfront, but you could end up losing a significant amount in overpaid taxes or missed credits in the long run.